BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

   - **Encrypted server**
     - If the TeamTalk server is a TeamTalk Pro Server then it can use encryption.
+    - **Setup**
+      - Encrypted TeamTalk Pro Servers can have additional protection for client and server verification.
+These additional properties can be configured in the [Setup Encryption Dialog](@ref setupencryptiondlg).
 - **Authentication**
   - **Username**
     - The username that is required to log on to the server.
 This may be